When a Spouse Dies: Coping with the Loss of Your Partner

 Memories, too, are often comforting.
-They remind us of the person who died—bringing the individual closer if even fleetingly.
-They also connect you with others who are living.
-Sharing memories of your spouse with your children, for example, may allow them to see other sides of the person and encourage your children to share their own stories.
+They remind us of the person who died, bringing the individual closer, even if fleetingly.
+Memories connect you with others who are living.
+Sharing memories of your spouse with your children may allow them to see other sides of the person and encourage your children to share their own stories.
 Even funny and amusing stories have their role.
-They provide a respite to your grief.
-In addition, they remind you of the joys evident in relationships.
+They provide a respite to your grief and remind you of the joys evident in relationships.
 They are the home fires that warm the chill of loss.

-Memories, though, can be a double-edged sword.
-Some memories may be painful—reminding us of tough and troubling times or difficult relationships.
-Then, too, we can be obsessed by certain memories, reviewing time and again, actions or words that we regretted or other actions or words we wished we had done or said.
-Yet, these painful memories also need to be confronted.
-Only when we fully explore them can we truly understand them and find ways to release these problematic recollections.
+Memories can also be a double-edged sword.
+Some memories may be painful, reminding us of tough and troubling times or difficult relationships.
+We can be obsessed over certain memories, reviewing time and again, actions or words that we regretted or other actions or words we wished we had done or said.
+Yet these painful memories also need to be confronted because only when we fully explore them, can we truly understand them and find ways to release these problematic recollections.

+Some deaths though will shatter our beliefs.
 You may find it hard to believe that there is any meaning to the universe or any point in life.
 The circumstances of the death or the extent of suffering may make it hard to believe in a benevolent God.
-You may feel lonely and abandoned.
-Your faith may seem to offer little comfort.
+You may feel lonely and abandoned and your faith may seem to offer little comfort.